 Software packages available

-Software available on ARC cluster could be listed typing the command setup-help
+Software available on ARC cluster could be listed typing the command setup-help or on this page

 |Name||RAM||CPU||Cores||Clock||Data Net||Work Disk||Scratch Disk||scheduler||groups||notes|